SendEmail Official Guidelines

 📌 The priority is: override data > fallback data > default

-If sendemail and mr_config file are in the same folder, fallback values will be still retrieved although you will call the script outsite the multi_report.
+If sendemail and mr_config file are in the same folder, fallback values will be still retrieved although you will call the script outside the multi_report.

 Also to mention, only override_fromname and FromName can be used, without an email override, and they will be applied to the default TN email.